 As, the name suggests calm raises primarily focus on strengthening your calf muscles, which plays a key role in stabilizing the knee joint.

-To do this exercise, you must first, stand with your feet hip-width apart.
-Now gradually, raise your heels off the ground, and then lift your body onto your toes.
-Lastly, lower down and get your heels back down and then gradually repeat all the steps.
+To do this exercise, you must first stand with your feet hip-width apart.
+Now, gradually raise your heels off the ground and lift your body onto your toes.
+Lastly, lower down and get your heels back down, and then gradually repeat all the steps.

 13. Lunges

-Lunges especially target the quadriceps, hamstrings and glutes.
-To do this exercise you need to first, take a step forward with one leg and then lower your body until both knees are bent to 90-degree angles.
+Lunges especially target the quadriceps, hamstrings, and glutes.
+To do this exercise, you need to take a step forward with one leg and then lower your body until both knees are bent to 90-degree angles.

 Now, push yourself back to the starting position and then switch legs.
-To ease this exercise a physical therapist might instruct you to start through a smaller range.
+A physical therapist might instruct you to start through a smaller range to ease this exercise.

 Benefits of Doing Stretches for Knees